sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - TCP port used for UI, default port is 10000，the port should be mapped when starting docker
    * - manual_run
      - if net will be automaticall inferenced when UI is opened, default is false for auto inference

+Notice: ``--debug`` flag should be opened during model_deploy.py to save intermediate files for visual.py.
+More details refer to (:ref:`visual-usage`)